-Each indicator is scored separately for urban and rural populations.
-Indicators are weighted by the percentage of the countries urban and rural populations.
+Most eThekwini indicators are scored separately for urban and rural populations.
+Such indicators are weighted by the percentage of a country’s urban and rural populations.
 For example, if a country’s rural population represents 40% of the total population, the rural indicator score has a weighting of 40%, and the urban indicator score has a weighting of 60%.
-Rural and urban scores are combined to represent the overall score for the commitment.
+Rural and urban scores are combined to represent the overall score for a commitment.

 Rural policy score = (Score of 0.5) x (Rural weighting = 0.40) = (0.5 X 0.4) = 0.2

 Urban policy score = (Score of 1) x (Urban weighting = 0.60) = (1 X 0.6) = 0.6

 Total score = 0.2 + 0.6 = 0.8